joehawkens/data-structures-tutorial/1-Queue.md

-Completed example code problem
-Incomplete example code w/ tests

-#### Data structures are a way to structure data.
-Some Data Structures work better than others depending on the problem you're solving.

 # Queue [What is it?]

 ### Queues structure data the same way cars line up in a drive-through.
 To enter (insert) you go in from the back.
 And to exit (remove) you exit from the front.